Drag and Drop table content with JavaScript

 • where X is integer and defines number of cloned elements (in previous examples, each climit will allow only 4 cloned elements)

-• allowed nested tables
+• unlimited nested tables support

 • dropping objects only to empty cells

-• switching content of table cells
+• switching cell content continuously

-• overwrite table cell content with dropped element
+• overwrite TD content with dropped element

-• deleting cloned div if the cloned div is dragged outside of any table
+• deleting cloned DIV if the cloned DIV is dragged outside of any table

 • enabling / disabling dragging

-How drag.js works?
+How REDIPS.drag works?

 As I mentioned, onMouseDown is defined on the elements you want to drag.
 Elements beneath the dragged object will not be able to catch onMouseOver event.
 Why?
 Because you are dragging object and that object only can catch the onMouseOver event.